UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 “The more radical that you go against someone, the more that they’re gonna stick in their little bubble, thinking that you don’t have any sort of point,” Vander said.
 “As soon as you are seen as radical, people don’t want to listen to you.”

-Climate-justice activists should be sending a message to and “need to reach … the moderates,” not the “far-right” or “liberal left,” Vander said.
+Climate-justice activists should be sending a message to, “need to reach … the moderates,” not the “far-right” or “liberal left,” Vander said.

 “A cultural change has to happen.
 You have to appeal to the hearts and minds of the middle of people,” Vander added.